DaChezePufz/BoggleGameGui/README.md

 ## what it does

-this is a orogram that compiterizes and adds a visyally appealimg gui to the word game boggle
+this is a program that compiterizes and adds a visually appealing gui to the word game boggle.
+It gemerates a random board every time, and with the help of tkinter ot will display it in a viually appealing and helpfull way